Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 ## 🧩 Features

-- 🔍 Search projects across different subfolders
+- ⚡ Batch export to MP3
+- 📦 Export as ZIP (loop packages)
 - 🎛️ GUI with tree view of all FLP projects
 - 📅 Auto selects files you worked on today
-- ⚡ Batch export to MP3, WAV, or OGG
-- 📦 Export as ZIP (loop packages)
+- 🔍 Search projects across different subfolders

 ---